Date of Award

 Health, Physical Education, and Recreation

 Background: Although balance exercises are often performed in shallow pools, the efficacy of this practice is not well understood.
 Purpose: To quantify the effect of water depth and jet intensity on measures of balance in older and younger adults.
 Subjects: Sixteen older (age = 62.8 °” 9.56 yrs) and fifteen younger (age = 22.5 °” 1.85 yrs) adults.
 Methods: Posturography data were collected as participants stood quietly for 90 seconds on land and at various water depths and jet intensities.
 Results: Main effects < 0.001) and pairwise comparisons revealed that all measurements increased with increasing water depth and jet intensity,with older adults increasing statistically less than younger adults at higher jet intensities.
 Conclusions: Water immersion to the xiphoid process and water jet intensities at or above 40% seem to be environmental conditions that produce the greatest postural sway.

-Baldwin, Mathew, "Effect of Water Immersion and Jet Perturbation on Balance in Older and Younger Adults" (2014).
+Baldwin, Matthew, "Effect of Water Immersion and Jet Perturbation on Balance in Older and Younger Adults" (2014).
 All Graduate Plan B and other Reports.
-Paper 375.
+375.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .